wp-plugins/slideshow-satellite/readme.txt

 Two should be enough, we don't want to bog down your install with screenshots.
 Come to the site for more, and a video tutorial: http://c-pr.es/satellite

 == Changelog ==
+= 1.4 =
+* The Responsive release!!
+* Making PHP not "necessary" for CSS

 = 1.3.3 =
 * Adding back in Shortcode Requirement
 * Fixing Captions on the Right